 - Education leadership

-Current research interestsI am currently working to articulate an ideal of critical thinking applicable at an expansive scope in diverse higher education contexts without reliance on the assumption of substantive universal values.
-Put more simply, I want to help higher education provide a space where people with diverse perspectives speak with, instead of past, each other in critical dialogue.
+Current research interestsI am currently working to articulate a philosophically informed understanding of critical thinking applicable at an expansive scope in cross-culturally diverse higher education contexts.
+Put more simply, I want to help universities provide a space where people with diverse perspectives speak with, instead of past, each other in critical dialogue.

 Past research interestsPatriotism and citizenship education (MSc Education dissertation)